The Marginal Effects of Ethereum Network MEV Transaction Re-Ordering

-For October 1st, we find an average of approximately 5,300 additional units of gas are required to achieve such an effect.
-This is equivalent to approximately \$0.31 of additional gas per transaction.
+For October 1st, we find an average of 3,674 additional units of gas provide a 100\% assurance of inclusion in the high priority group.
+This is equivalent to approximately \$0.21 of additional gas per transaction.
 As every transaction is subject to reordering once the block has been purchased, we aggregate over all daily transactions.
 There were 1,266,656 transactions recorded for October 1st.
-Thus, this transaction reordering insurance would cost approximately 6.751 billion units of gas.
-This is equivalent to almost \$394,000 of gas based on an average daily gas price of 22.45 Gwei and a closing Ethereum price of \$2.597.34.
+Thus, the shadow price of time priority is approximately 4.654 billion units of gas.
+This is equivalent to almost \$272,000 of gas based on an average daily gas price of 22.45 Gwei and a closing Ethereum price of \$2.597.34.

 We now re-estimate the model for each day in our sample.
 We average marginal effects within each day in our sample and graph our results in Figure \ref{fig:daily_AME}.

 The average marginal effects each day between October 1 and October 31 are shown in Figure \ref{fig:daily_AME}.
 With the exception of the marginal effects from maximum fee per gas, the marginal effects remain relatively stable and close to those calculated for October 1 throughout the period.
 Thus, we see that the transaction characteristics measured by the dummy variables from DEX, to DEX, and to MEV have large and relatively stable impacts on the position of the transaction within the final block.